bodenberg/appdimens/DOCS/GUIDE.md

 └── Fullscreen games → FIT or FILL
 ```

-When AppDimens is overkill:
+### Related tooling choices

+Some teams address the same sizing concerns with other stacks:

-- Truly single-form-factor prototypes with rigid mockups → raw `dp/pt` plus manual tweaks.
+- Single-form-factor prototypes with rigid mockups often use raw `dp/pt` plus manual tweaks.
-- Marketing microsites handled entirely in CSS breakpoints → vanilla CSS (`clamp()`, media queries) may be simpler than loading a sizing library.
+- Web-only marketing pages handled entirely in CSS often standardize on `clamp()` and media queries without a cross-platform sizing library.

 ---